frontity/docs/docs/learning-frontity/state.md

 Finally, what if you decide that the app should be run with the menu open by default?
 Then you'd only have to set `isMenuOpen` to `true` in your `frontity.settings.js` file.
 Yes, I know, that makes no sense, but I hope it gives you a sense of how flexible this pattern is.

 Another good example of `state` is `tiny-router`.
-It exposes three props:
+It exposes two props:

 {% code title="/packages/tiny-router/src/index.js" %}
 ```javascript